LEACH-RLC: Enhancing IoT Data Transmission with Optimized Clustering and Reinforcement Learning: Related Work

 \subsection{Centralized Clustering Protocols}

-\acrshort{leach-c} has been foundational for other centralized clustering protocols. \textit{Zhang et al.} proposed a centralized clustering protocol for mobile WSN~\cite{zhang2019centralized}, aimed at reducing node energy consumption while maximizing \acrfull{pdr}. \textit{Chen et al.} proposed a randomly centralized clustering protocol to alleviate workload~\cite{chen2022rance}, enabling bidirectional heartbeat messages for event-driven, on-demand cluster creation. \textit{Tebessia et al.} proposed an energy consumption model on a centralized controller to estimate node energy consumption~\cite{tebessi2022improvement}. \textit{Gamal et al.} introduced a hybrid PSO and K-means clustering strategy~\cite{gamal2022enhancing}, extending network lifetime and improving stability. \textit{Jin et al.} presented a multi-hop routing protocol for \acrshort{wsn}~\cite{jin2021centralized}, implementing the minimum spanning forest algorithm for intra-cluster and inter-cluster routing tree construction. \textit{Ma et al.} proposed an adaptive Voronoi diagram-based clustering protocol~\cite{ma2021escvad} and a \acrshort{ch} selection algorithm based on the weighted sum of the distance to the \acrshort{ch} and the residual energy of the nodes.
+\acrshort{leach-c} has been foundational for other centralized clustering protocols. \textit{Zhang et al.} proposed a centralized clustering protocol for mobile WSN~\cite{zhangCentralizedEnergyEfficientClustering2019}, aimed at reducing node energy consumption while maximizing \acrfull{pdr}. \textit{Chen et al.} proposed a randomly centralized clustering protocol to alleviate workload~\cite{chenRANCERandomlyCentralized2022}, enabling bidirectional heartbeat messages for event-driven, on-demand cluster creation. \textit{Tebessia et al.} proposed an energy consumption model on a centralized controller to estimate node energy consumption~\cite{tebessiImprovementLEACHCProtocol2022}. \textit{Gamal et al.} introduced a hybrid PSO and K-means clustering strategy~\cite{gamalEnhancingLifetimeWireless2022}, extending network lifetime and improving stability. \textit{Jin et al.} presented a multi-hop routing protocol for \acrshort{wsn}~\cite{jinCentralizedMultiHopRouting2021}, implementing the minimum spanning forest algorithm for intra-cluster and inter-cluster routing tree construction. \textit{Ma et al.} proposed an adaptive Voronoi diagram-based clustering protocol~\cite{maESCVADEnergySavingRouting2021} and a \acrshort{ch} selection algorithm based on the weighted sum of the distance to the \acrshort{ch} and the residual energy of the nodes. \textit{Parmar et al.} introduced a modified LEACH-C (LEACH-CM) protocol that considers the distance between the selected \acrshort{ch} and a member node, and the distance between the member node and \acrshort{bs} to transmit data.
+LEACH-CM selects the number of \acrshortpl{bs} based on the alive nodes in the network, rather than the total number of nodes, showing improved network lifetime over LEACH-C~\cite{parmarImprovedModifiedLEACHC2016}. \textit{Hassan et al.} proposed an improved energy-efficient clustering protocol (IEECP), a centralized clustering protocol that improves energy efficiency and prolongs the network lifetime by using a modified fuzzy C-means (M-FCM) algorithm for balanced-static clusters and a \acrshort{ch} selection-rotation algorithm to optimize energy consumption~\cite{hassanImprovedEnergyefficientClustering2020}. \textit{Gurumoorthy et al.} proposed a secure and energy-aware routing protocol for \acrshort{wsn} using \acrfull{dcnn} for energy prediction and \acrfull{beassa} for optimal \acrshort{ch} selection, achieving high \acrshort{pdr} and improved network efficiency~\cite{gurumoorthyOptimalClusterHead2022}.
+In~\cite{zhuECRKQMachineLearningBased2021a}, the authors proposed an energy-efficient clustering and routing protocol combining K-means and Q-learning. \acrshortpl{ch} are selected using K-means based on node residual energy and distance to the cluster centroid.
+Q-learning is used to associate nodes with \acrshortpl{ch}, optimizing the Q-value function to account for \acrshort{ch} residual energy and energy consumption during data transmission to the \acrshort{ch} and the base station.
+The authors in~\cite{sathyamoorthyImprovedKMeansBased2021} proposed an optimal Q-learning-based clustering and load-balancing technique using an improved K-means algorithm.
+In the clustering phase, sensor nodes are assigned to clusters using Q-learning, and \acrshortpl{ch} are selected based on residual energy and distance to the sink.
+The node balancing phase evenly distributes sensors across partitions within clusters, with partition heads elected based on residual energy. \acrshortpl{ch} are dynamically re-elected when their energy falls below a threshold.
+The approach optimizes rewards by improving throughput, end-to-end delay, packet delivery ratio, and energy consumption.
+In~\cite{al-jerewReinforcementLearningDelay2023a}, the authors proposed the Bounded Hop Count-Reinforcement Learning Algorithm (BHC-RLA) for optimizing \acrshort{ch} selection in \acrshortpl{wsn}.
+Using Q-learning, the algorithm selects \acrshortpl{ch} by maximizing a reward function that balances energy efficiency, data-gathering latency, and mobile \acrshort{bs} tour length.
+BHC-RLA constructs clusters with bounded hop counts, minimizes isolated nodes, and merges clusters to improve network performance.